jasondchambers/mydevenv/README.md

 ## Color Theme

-I use [Catppucin - Mocha](https://github.com/catppuccin/catppuccin) for the terminal, and Neovim.
+I use [Catppuccin - Mocha](https://github.com/catppuccin/catppuccin) for the terminal, and Neovim.

 ## Shell